kuhn-ruess/cmdbsyncer-docs/docs/ansible/index.md

 ## Use the Ansible Playbooks directly inside Syncer
 If you not have an Ansible installation or the Ansible Knowledge, you can just run the included stuff from inside the Syncers Folder.
 Just make sure to install the additional requirements at the first time: pip install -r ./ansible/requirements.txt

-After that, the Workfloww is:
+After that, the workflow is:

 - Change into the CMDB Syncer Directory
 - Load his environment (source ENV/bin/activate)